F5Networks/f5-telemetry-streaming/docs/memory-monitor.rst

 ..
 IMPORTANT:: **RUNTIME CONFIGURATION OPTIONS SHOULD BE USED ONLY WHEN YOU ARE OBSERVING/EXPERIENCING MEMORY USAGE ISSUES**

+..
+IMPORTANT:: **F5 BIG-IP Telemetry Streaming not meant to be used on F5 BIG-IP with FIPS option enabled.
+F5 BIG-IP Telemetry Streaming may change scripts on the host system that lead to System Integrity check to fail**

 .. list-table::
       :widths: 25 25 200
       :header-rows: 1